krslakjr/volunteer-management-system/README.md

 ---

+## Key Functionalities

+The application offers a range of functionalities designed for comprehensive volunteering management:

+* **Creation and management of volunteer activities:** Organizers can add new volunteer activities with descriptions, dates, locations, and the number of volunteers required.
+* **Volunteer activity application:** Volunteers can browse available activities and sign up for participation.
+* **Notification aystem:** Notifying users about new activities, schedule changes, and reminders.
+* **Attendance tracking:** Organizers can mark volunteer attendance at events.
+* **Rating and comment system:** Volunteers can rate activities and leave comments to improve future events.
+* **Statistics and reports:** Organizers can view volunteer engagement statistics (number of sign-ups, number of completed activities, etc.).
+* **Role and permission system:** Differentiating user roles (volunteer, organizer, administrator) with corresponding rights.
+* **Team creation:** Volunteers can form teams for collaborative volunteering.
+* **Recommendation system:** The application can recommend activities based on user interests.

+---

+## Technologies

+For the development of the platform, we used the following key technologies:

+* **Frontend:** React
+* **Backend:** Spring Boot
+* **Database:** PostgreSQL (with pgAdmin 4 for database management)

+---

 ## Getting started

 To successfully run the project, follow the steps below.
 Make sure to launch the services in the specified order to avoid dependency issues.